xinkai-jiang/pyzerolancom/README.md

 ## Architecture

-PyLanCom uses a combination of:
+pyzerolancom uses a combination of:

 1. **Multicast Heartbeats**: For node discovery
 2. **ZeroMQ PUB/SUB**: For topic-based messaging